JoeyCheung/DiscordBots/README.md

 # QC_SmashClub_DiscordBot
-A bot used for my queens college smash club discord channel!
+A discord bot used for my QC smash club  discord channel !